PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_programming.md

 ## Computer Programmes

 Computer programmes are everywhere - not just inside computers.
 Your digital watch (if you are still wearing a watch...), calculator, smart speaker, and car are running {term}`embedded programmes`.

 A computer program is a sequence of instructions that tell a computer (and other devices) what to do.
-When the program runs, the computer's processor interprets and acts on each instruction, and then moves on to the next instruction until the program completes execution.
+When the program runs, the computer's processor interprets and acts on each instruction and then moves on to the next instruction until the program completes execution.

+Computers are indispensable in many aspects of modern life - and particularly useful for physics research.
+Computers perform complex calculations with greater speed than any human without making any mistakes.
+Physicists learn programming to harness the capabilities of computers to numerically solve problems in physics that may not have analytical solutions or have data sets that are too complex for a human to analyse.

+The final result of programming is usually an executable program, which is a {term}`binary file` capable of running directly on the machine's hardware.

 Software is the collection of programmes running on a computer.
-Once a device is programmed, the computer programmes are invisible.

 Hardware is the device that the software runs on - software controls hardware.

-The object of learning computer programming is to become able to write computer programmes that correctly instruct a device to perform a series of tasks; for example, to calculate some numbers, based on input from the keyboard, and to display the results on the screen.

-The final result of programming is usually an executable program, which is a {term}`binary file` capable of running directly on the machine's hardware.

 ```{tip}
 :class: margin
 Executable files are identified by the file extension `.exe` (Windows only).
 ```
-It is not necessary to understand how a computer is controlled by a computer program, unless you are designing the hardware, or the software that converts a program written in a **human readable** language, such as C++, into an executable program that can actually run on the hardware.
+It is not necessary to understand how the computer is controlled by a computer program, unless you are designing the hardware, or the software that converts a program written in a **human readable** language, such as C++, into an executable program that can actually run on the hardware.

 The computer code in an executable file is written in {term}`machine code`, which is {term}`binary`.
 We could write computer programmes in binary, but it would be extremely difficult.
 The programmes we write are built on components written in binary.

-Binary files are not necessarily executable; Library files may be written in binary, which are then used by an executable, providing extra functionality or data.
+Binary files are not necessarily executable; library files may be written in binary, which are then used by an executable, providing extra functionality or data.

 ```{tip}
 :class: margin